 Execution Engine

-How the backtest engine evaluates strategies — entry logic, the fixed risk model, position management, and determinism rules.
+How the backtest engine evaluates strategies — entry logic, the configurable risk model, position management, and determinism rules.

 Overview